GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 How much deeper would the ocean be without sponges?
+> 🥠 Someone will invite you to a Karaoke party.

 ### Where you can find me